-iTunes reports most iPhone, iPad, and iPod Touch backup-related errors in the same two ways:
+iTunes reports many iPhone, iPad, and iPod Touch backup-related errors in the same two ways:

 - "iTunes could not back up the device type and name because the backup was corrupt or not compatible with the device."

 - "iTunes could not restore the device type and name because the backup was corrupt or not compatible with the device that is being restored."

 It's a bit generic, and it doesn't really tell you if there is anything you can do to resolve the problem.
 Let's go through your options — we're going to split up the problem into two different sections: whether you're seeing the corrupt backup while trying to restore from a backup, or whether you're seeing the corrupt backup while trying to make a backup.

 iPhone Backup is Corrupt or Not Compatible Error During a Restore